yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 tail :: [a] -> [a]
 </code>

-`even` verify if a number is even.
+`even` verifies if a number is even.

 <code class="haskell">
 even :: Integral a => a -> Bool